atomone-hub/govgen-validators/crosnest.md

 9) Must replicate, understand, and validate the genesis distribution.
 (See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)

+- Crosnest join the Cosmoshub active set in Sept 2021 and take part in the governance since.
+Sometimes by using Weighted votes on community decisions.

 10) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs

 11) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach

+* Crosnest is composed of 5 peoples for Finland, The Netherland, Italia and France.

-12) Must provide Transparency disclosures of associations among validators.
+13) Must provide Transparency disclosures of associations among validators.
 (Also see [Validators and KYC #75](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094)).

+* Crosnest is an independant entity without any association to any other validators.
+We are running White label validators without taking advantage.

-13) The Community will put together best practices for KYC-ing and approving validator submissions.
+14) The Community will put together best practices for KYC-ing and approving validator submissions.
 The conversation can be followed here: ([Validators and KYC #75)](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094))